 This toaster oven was selected as the “best bang for your buck” choice in my Ultimate Toaster Oven Buying Guide.
 Enjoy!

-At the time I got the Oster, was pretty annoyed at one thing, though: my kitchen really lacked the space for me to properly get around.
+At the time I got the Oster, I was pretty annoyed at the fact that my kitchen really lacked the space for me to properly get around.
 My wall oven was old and a pain to use – it always acted up and never quite baked evenly.
 The countertops were constantly cluttered, and I really didn’t mind having a few extra cupboards.

 You know how it is, though.
 I wasn’t going to remodel the entire kitchen just to make it a bit more spacious.
 Instead what I did was to search for ways to make cooking a little more convenient, and through a recommendation from a friend, I stumbled upon the Oster Digital Toaster Oven.

 I won’t lie, I was skeptical.
 I did use to own a tiny Black&Decker once, and it seemed like it’s the type of thing you use in college to warm up last night’s pizza instead of making a proper dinner — something tiny and not very useful.
 I never would have thought this surprisingly large appliance would come to basically replace my nemesis of an oven.
 (And yes, it can bake pizza too — a full six slices.)

 This toaster oven helped me keep my family of four fed — I don’t ask for a lot more than that, but that’s not even the end of it.
 Here are a couple of reasons why I personally really liked my Oster Toaster Oven.

 Big Enough for a Family, Small Enough for a Countertop